frodobots-org/core_concepts_demo/README.md

 ### I. Measurable Distance

 This script provides the most basic example of calculating the distance travelled by a robot during a virtual drive.
-Real Accelerometer data provided in the `sample_3df_data.csv` file is used to calculate the distance travelled by the robot.
+Real Accelerometer data provided in the `sample_sensor_recordings.csv` file is used to calculate the distance travelled by the robot.

 Run the demo.